MuhammedZohaib/My-Second-Brain/Assembly Language.md

 # Imp Points
 - Structure is way in which components relate to each other
 - ALU performs the computer's data processing functions
-*  Always stay considerate wether you use hexadecimal or decimal.
+*  Always stay considerate whether you use hexadecimal or decimal.
 If we use hexadecimal remember to use `NUMh` at the end.
 * Unsigned means always positive.
 Signed number means either positive or negative.
 * Data types are word(2 bytes) and byte(8 bits).
 * Assembler convert Assembly language to machine language while compiler convert HLL to LLL.